 Governance Training for Healthcare Insurance Company.
 In response to the U.S. healthcare reform, a leading not-for-profit insurance company had invested in a number of joint ventures in relatively quick succession, but lacked a coherent or deliberate approach to managing and optimizing its venture portfolio in subsequent years.
 Water Street advised the corporate development team on a number of tactics to enhance governance, including developing Board training and onboarding materials, and also led annual trainings modules to help the company’s Board Directors and JV managers augment their JV governance capabilities.

-Water Street Partners LLC is not associated or affiliated in any way with Water Street Healthcare Partners, LLC, which is a wholly separate entity.
+Water Street Partners, an Ankura Consulting Company is not associated or affiliated in any way with Water Street Healthcare Partners, LLC, which is a wholly separate entity.